How Zakar made $6000 in Payouts as a Funded Trader

 Zakar’s Forex Strategy Modification

-Zakar doesn’t stick to trading in one way.
-Although he had been trading wave theory for four years, the method that he uses primarily is institutional concepts.
+Zakar doesn’t stick to simulated trading in one way.
+Although he had been simulated trading wave theory for four years, the method that he uses primarily is institutional concepts.
 He decided to learn institutional concepts after going through a bad period in trading.
 He understood that it allowed for better entries and he decided to try it out.
 He feels you really can’t combine both as a strategy modification because it could be a little conflicting.
 However, you can get some really good setups if you can manage to allow them to coexist.

 His Psychology for Forex Trading